huertanix/arthackday-web/README.md

 Deploying to Staging
 -----------------------

-Assuming you have been assigned as a collaborator for arthackday-staging.herokuapp.com (and you have installed https://toolbelt.heroku.com/) push to staging by adding Heroku to your list of git remotes using this command and then pushing:
+Assuming you have been assigned as a collaborator for arthackday-staging.herokuapp.com and you have installed [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), push to staging by adding Heroku to your list of git remotes using this command and then pushing:

     git remote rm heroku
     heroku git:remote -a arthackday-staging
     git push heroku master

-Refresh http://arthackday-staging.herokuapp.com and make sure it works.
+Refresh <http://arthackday-staging.herokuapp.com> and make sure it works.

 Deploying to Production
 -----------------------

-Assuming you have been assigned as a collaborator for arthackday-website.herokuapp.com, you need to install the Heroku toolbelt if you haven't yet (https://toolbelt.heroku.com/) and add Heroku to your list of git remotes using this command:
+Assuming you have been assigned as a collaborator for arthackday-website.herokuapp.com, you need to install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and add Heroku to your list of git remotes using this command:

     heroku git:remote -a arthackday-website